 As with all surgical procedures, there are risks associated with egg retrieval that should be discussed with your doctor.

 Step Three: Fertilization in the Lab

-When the eggs arrive in the embryology lab, our staff analyzes them for maturity and then places the eggs into an incubator that has an environment similar to the one inside a woman’s body.
+When the eggs arrive in the embryology lab, our staff analyzes them for maturity and then places the eggs into an incubator that has an environment similar to the one inside the body.
 In most cases, sperm is combined with the eggs and fertilization occurs naturally.
 In situations where low sperm count or low sperm motility (movement) is a factor, a single sperm is injected directly into each mature egg in a process called intracytoplasmic sperm injection (ICSI).